 That is where the travel-heavy consultant’s marriage has to begin inside the travel-heavy consultant’s marriage: not with a slogan about resilience, but with Nadia’s the travel-heavy consultant’s marriage body inside the travel-heavy consultant’s marriage trying to tell the truth before her calendar permits it.
 The clinical question inside the travel-heavy consultant’s marriage is not whether she is strong enough for this corner of consulting, because her strength is already visible in the scene.
 The sharper the travel-heavy consultant’s marriage question is what her strength has been required to silence here, and what would happen if that silence stopped being confused with maturity.

-The article stays close to Nadia's scene because the travel-heavy consultant's marriage becomes clinically legible only when the personal and structural pieces are held together in that exact consulting context.
-Esther Perel, MA, LMFT, Stephen Porges, PhD, neuroscientist and originator of Polyvagal Theory, Dan Siegel, MD, clinical professor of psychiatry at UCLA and author of The Developing Mind helps name the nervous-system layer, while this particular frame for the travel-heavy consultant's marriage explains why Nadia's body keeps being placed back inside a demand cycle that looks prestigious from the outside and costly from the inside.
+The article stays close to Nadia’s scene because the travel-heavy consultant’s marriage becomes clinically legible only when the personal and structural pieces are held together in that exact consulting context.
+Esther Perel, MA, LMFT, Stephen Porges, PhD, Distinguished University Scientist at the Kinsey Institute, Indiana University Bloomington and developer of Polyvagal Theory, Daniel Siegel, MD, clinical professor of psychiatry at UCLA and author of The Developing Mind helps name the nervous-system layer, while this particular frame for the travel-heavy consultant’s marriage explains why Nadia’s body keeps being placed back inside a demand cycle that looks prestigious from the outside and costly from the inside.

 What Monday-to-Thursday Actually Does to a Marriage